-This vegan green bean casserole is the perfect holiday side.
-It can be made ahead of time, is easy to make, uses everyday ingredients, and is always a hit with the family.
-No one will guess this classic holiday dish is vegan!
+This vegan green bean casserole is a creamy, savory side topped with fried onions.
+This easy-to-make veggie dish uses everyday ingredients and can be made ahead of time.
+It is always a hit with the family and no one will guess this classic dish is vegan!

 Holiday meals are only complete with this vegan green bean casserole on the table.

 It's loaded with fresh green beans, doused in vegan mushroom gravy, and topped with crispy fried onions.
 This holiday classic dish will quickly disappear!